jeffreykegler/old_kollos/notes/misc/strand.md

   is the prediction start rule of the pre-strand grammar.

+The change of start rules between the pre-strand and the suffix grammar may make some rules inaccessible.
+These inaccessible rules can be deleted.
+Even so,
-The suffix grammar described above will be several times the size of the pre-strand grammar.
+the suffix grammar described above may be several times the size of the pre-strand grammar.
 Alternatively, a suffix grammar could be created on a per-parse basis, adding only

-* The reverse nucleotide rules which match forward nucleotide rules currently in the bocage.
+* The reverse nucleotide rules which match forward nucleotide rules currently in the prefix bocage.

-* Any nucleobase symbols contained in those reverse nucleotide rules.
+* Any nucleobase symbols that are on the LHS or RHS of those reverse nucleotide rules.

-All pre-strand rules and symbols made inaccessible could then deleted.
-This grammar would be considerably smaller.

 ### Create Earley set 0

 In a suffix parse, we proceed using the suffix grammar and the unconsumed input.
 Earley set 0 must be specially constructed.
-Otherwise, the parse is normal

 * Let `worklist` be a stack of symbols, initially empty.